PovedaAqui/bookverse/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-First of all, mint an NFT in the NFT Products Contract you created before on NFTPort.xyz, just the NFT minted in this contract will be shown in MyBooks page.
+First of all, create an Edition Drop Contract in thirdweb, mint some NFTs for testing, just the NFTs minted in this contract will be shown in MyBooks page (as long as you're holding it in the connected wallet).
 Find a metadata example in the metadata folder included in this repo.

-List the NFTs using the Marketplace contract you created on Thirdweb.com, after that, they should appear on the Store page.
+The NFTs listed in the contract should appear on the Store page.

 _For more examples, please refer to the [Documentation](https://github.com/PovedaAqui/bookverse)_